-Providing them with information can help the different teams to see how their efforts are contributing to the overall facility improvement.
-This pillar also helps to track data over time so it can be made clear just how effective the TPM system is in the facility.
+Providing them with information can help the different teams see how their efforts are contributing to overall facility improvement.
+This pillar also helps to track data over time so it can be made clear just how effective a TPM system is.

 Safety, Health, Environment

 Implementing safety processes is another industry resource that will help to further reduce downtime and machines issues.
 One of the most important aspects of this pillar is that everyone needs to remember that safety concerns are the most important.
 For example, even if a dangerous machine is only having minor signs of problems, those problems could still lead to an accident or injury.
 With that being said, repairs on that machine should be placed at the top of the scheduled maintenance list.